JeffResc/raycast-extension-uds-registry/README.md

 ### For Production

+1. Clone this repository
+2. Run `npm install` to install dependencies
-Run `npm run build` to build the extension for production use.
+3. Run `npm run build` to start create a production build
+4. Run the "Import Extension" command in Raycast and select the cloned repo directory.

 ## Configuration